ISCPIF/viabilitree/example/lake/src/main/scala/viabilitree/approximation/example/lake/READMElake.md

 * control set $`U=[-0.09,0.09]`$ ,
 * parameters $`b=0.8`$, $`r=1`$, $`m=1`$ representing a reversible lake (according to the calibration from [10] and the use in [11]).

+In light gray approximation with dilation=0, in dark gray with dilation = 1.
+In white the boundary computed from the reverse dynamic from equilibrium at $`P=1.4`$.

 The corresponding code is the following:

 ### Step 1: Code for the dynamics